 Welcome to Children of All Nations P4

 What is Fostering?
 P4

 What is a Foster Family?
 P4

 How Long will I stay with a foster family?
 P4

 Activity 1 P5

 Your Social Worker and IRO P6

 What Happens When I Move In With My New Foster Family?
-P7
+P 7

 Activity 2 P8

 What Can I Expect from Children of All Nation?
 P9

 Daily Living With Your Foster Family?
 P10-11

 What do you if you are being bullied?
 P12

 What if I am not happy or feel worried?
 P13

-Are you keeping safe?
-P13

-Activity 3 P14
+Activity 3 P13

-Activity 4 P15

 SPECIAL CONTACTS FOR YOU P14